About the Trust

-We were given an original Sladen Suit and that is on display with our human torpedoes at Eden Camp Museum, Malton, to the east of York.
+We were given an original Sladen Suit and that is on display with our human torpedoes at Eden Camp Museum, Malton, North Yorkshire.

 We had a working human torpedo built by a factory in Milton Keynes and every so often give displays in lakes or harbours.
 We attend exhibitions involved with an underwater theme and organise speakers.

 The men in the human torpedo story were pioneers requiring a 6 hour supply of air and a flexible rubber suit they broke new barriers as the forerunner to the modern frogman.We have details of the breathing apparatus used during 1939 to 1946.

 The surviving Italian and British veterans supplied their personal wartime experiences that have been recorded for prosperity.
 A huge collection of naval documents concerning this virtually unknown story together with hundreds of photographs have been put on display at Eden Camp Museum for you to experience.

 A book titled “Chariots of War” can be purchased through our website.